timurgilfanov/blog/src/data/lead/002-linkedin-ui-architecture.md

-When designing an Android screen, it is easy to jump too early to pattern names: local Compose state, MVVM, UDF, MVI.
+When designing an Android screen, it is easy to start by asking which pattern fits: local Compose state, MVVM, UDF, or MVI.

-But architecture should start from requirements, not from how simple or complex the screen looks.
-What behavior must the screen support?
-And would a more structured approach remove complexity or only add ceremony?
+But that question comes too early.
+Architecture should start from requirements: what behavior must the screen support, and would a more structured approach remove complexity or only add ceremony?

 In this post, I follow one searchable Compose catalog screen as it grows from local interactions to remote loading and pagination.
 Each requirement creates a different kind of pressure, and I look for the smallest useful architectural response.